flimflam-austin/hugo-cms-test/content/quick_reads/20190206-what-did-the-state-of-the-union-address-deliver/index.md

       African-American woman to deliver the State of the Union response.
     _key: card-7-3c309e23-9a46-4e10-9a57-4bd834b13def
   - order: 7
+    useCheckmark: false
     body: >-
       ## Where Both Sides Agree:

-      President Trump: _“America is winning each and every day…**the state of our union is strong**.”_
+      President Trump:_“America is winning each and every day…**the state of our union is strong**.”_

-      Stacey Abrams: _“America wins by fighting for our shared values…**the State of our Union will always be strong**.”_
+      Stacey Abrams:_“America wins by fighting for our shared values…**the State of our Union will always be strong**.”_

       _Both ended with a version of “Thank You” & “God Bless America.”_
     _key: card-8-44581f02-3356-4469-8b0a-2240337eda56
   - order: 8
+    useCheckmark: true
     body: >-
       Last year around 46M Americans watched the State of the Union.
 For
       Context: Approx. 100M Americans watched the Super Bowl.
 Republicans